daroxs95/darodev.site/personal/src/content/blog/low-high-level-programming-learning-path.md

 heroImage: "/cpp-c-js-py.png"
 ---

-Not so long ago, someone ask me what would be the best way of learning to code, and the wich programming language to choose.
+Not so long ago, someone ask me what would be the best way of learning to code, and the which programming language to choose.
 I was just some programmer wannabe at the moment, but having a passion for code and maths, and having learned mostly by physical books of the c programming language and no computer whatsoever, I immediately thought, "Man I would want to start in the exact same way" 😅.